pmonell/AudioManager/README.md

 # AudioManager
-audio manager for iphone apps
+audio manager for iphone apps (playback and recording)